Aeron chair: Reception

 According to Bloomberg, the Aeron chair "made a fetish of lumbar support".
 Architect Galen Cranz said that while the company is aware that a perching position (facilitated by the chair's rounded front rail) is preferable, it put in the lumbar support to conform to public expectations—"because that's what people think is required for it to be a scientifically 'good' chair."
 Of the "pellicle" mesh she said, "one of the secrets of the success of that chair was finding that fabric they called ‘pellicle’.
 That sheer but resistant fabric hit on the right gestalt for where our culture was at."

-Sitting expert A. C. Mandal has criticized the Aeron for being "far too low" and not offering enough height adjustment and opportunities for the sitter to move.
+Sitting expert A.C.
+Mandal has criticized the Aeron for being "far too low" and not offering enough height adjustment and opportunities for the sitter to move.

 The Aeron chair has been credited with revolutionizing the design of office chairs.
 According to architecture professor Witold Rybczynski, the Aeron was a "rejection of the traditional corporate chair hierarchy," and led to a decline of larger, high-back executive chairs among executives.
 According to New York, "Aerons were hailed as triumphs of industrial design and were a whole different beast from the overstuffed leather power chairs that dominated the Old Economy."
 Wired described the Aeron's appearance as "a chair that looked more engineered than designed."

 In 1994, before the Aeron chair's general release, Museum of Modern Art curator Paola Antonelli added it to the museum's permanent collection.
 An Aeron chair is also displayed in the Brooklyn Museum.

 In 2025, the Aeron chair was included in Pirouette: Turning Points in Design, an exhibition at the Museum of Modern Art featuring "widely recognized design icons [...] highlighting pivotal moments in design history."

 Sales and market

 The Aeron chair was a success and its sales far exceeded Herman Miller's expectations.
 Aeron chairs were popular in the offices of Internet startups in the late 1990s, and became associated with the dot-com bubble.
 Wired noted, "In Silicon Valley, especially, it quickly became a status symbol, visually synonymous with the optimism of the dot-com boom."
 A 2006 article in New York magazine called the Aeron "the Dot-Com Throne", writing that the chairs "became shorthand for the countless companies that didn't have a clue how to make money on the Internet, but, man, did they have the know-how to set up a cool office".
 The Aeron was so popular that after the bubble burst, one commenter described the piles of unused chairs as reminiscent of a "corporate graveyard" of office furniture.

 In 2010, Bloomberg stated that the Aeron was the best-selling individual office chair in the United States.
-As of 2023, Herman Miller had sold 8 million chairs, and more than a million chairs are produced every year.
+As of 2026, more than nine million Aeron chairs had been sold, and Wallpaper reported a replacement rate of 0.055 percent.